 I make a pitcher of nettle-infused water to drink throughout the day.
 I like to start my morning off with a glass of infused nettle water.
 Then during the day, if my throat, nose, or ears begin to feel itchy, I take a swig.
 I typically end the night with nettle water and a bowl of popcorn (which also has excellent skin benefits).

 The nettle tea infusion is simple to make, and if you love flavors, you can incorporate other teas into your infusion (like Mango Black Tea in the photo).
 Every night, I simply take a glass pitcher and toss in a handful of nettle tea, fill the pitcher to the top, and stick it in the fridge.
 I use loose leaf tea and simply strain my mixture as I poor each glass (but feel free to use pods, so you don’t need to strain).
 I like my tea to turn a vibrant green.
 Because dosing is truly specific to your needs, it can be a challenge to say just how much will work for you.
 Begin with a couple of tablespoons and work your way up.

 I pick up my loose-leaf nettles at our local PCC, where you can find them in the bulk spice section.
 But they are also available from a reputable company on Amazon.
-If you prefer to try the capsules, I would recommend swinging by your local Pharmaca because they carry quality products and have Naturopathic Doctors on staff to make sure it is a good fit and discuss dosing.
+If you prefer to try capsules, I would recommend swinging by your local natural pharmacy or making an appointment with a Naturopathic Doctor to ensure it is a great fit and discuss dosing.